JohnKouf99/johnkouf99.github.io/README.md

 # Steiners Tree Problem
 * We try to solve the steiners tree problem
-* Utilize pythons dictionaries to represent nodes and edges on the tree
+* Utilized pythons dictionaries to represent nodes and edges on the tree

 # Social Network Analysis
 * This assignment focuses on the algorithmic manipulation of the StackOver-ﬂow TemporalNetwork, whose description and related dataset may be found at (https://snap.stanford.edu/data/sx-stackoverflow.html)